epaule/Physalia-Manual-Genome-Curation/Session5.md

 tar xvfJ Day_5.tar.xz
 ```

-If you are locally, you also need to download ```rapid_curation ``` scripts from here: https://github.com/sanger-tol/rapid-curation/blob/main/

 ## Today, we are working on dual haplotype maps.

-Below we have 3 challenging genomes and you can choose any of them to work on today.
-All of them are dual haplotype curation maps:

-- bCalBor7: bird asembly with MicroFinder results already on the top of the map ``` (bCalBor1_hap1_micros_hr.pretext) ``` and ``` (bCalBor1_hap2_micros_hr.pretext) ```

-> [!IMPORTANT]
-> 1. Karyotype n = 40.
-> 2. The hap1 and hap2 maps should be curated side-by-side.
-You will need to have two PretextView windows side-by-side.
-> 3. Look carefully at the sex chroms, does anything catch you attention?
-Tip: put them side-by-side in the map.

-- drUrtDioi1: tetrapoid dicot plant genome ``` (out.pretext) ```.
-Try to solve this puzzle!
-- laLemMinu1: monocot plant genome with phasing issues and misassemblies ``` (laLemMinu1_4_normal.pretext) ``` .
-Pacience leads to perfection!
 - pySymPilo4: protist with poor HiC and high chromosome number. ``` pySymPilo4_2_normal.pretext ```.
 Give a try on this puzzle!